mParticle/docs/src/pages/guides/data-master/index.md

 String can be validated in three ways:

-1. A fixed list of allowed strings
+1. A fixed list of allowed strings as implemented by JSON Schema's `enum` keyword.
+Learn more [here](https://json-schema.org/understanding-json-schema/reference/generic.html#enumerated-values).
 1. A regex pattern
 1. A list of pre-defined formats defined by the [JSON Schema standard](https://json-schema.org/understanding-json-schema/reference/type.html), including email, URI, date, time, datetime and others.